t3nsor/us-immigration-faq/H-1B.md

 * The outcome of the 2016 presidential election discouraged both employers and candidates from trying for a visa that might come under tighter scrutiny.
 (Note that cap-subject petitions for FY 2017 were filed in April 2016, *before* the election, so the timing makes sense.)
 * The outcome of the 2016 presidential election caused some foreigners to change their minds about whether they wanted to live in the US.
 * Uncertainty over whether the new administration would stop issuing EADs to spouses of H-1B workers discouraged married and engaged individuals from seeking H-1B visas.

+In 2020, USCIS published the actual percentage of cap-subject petitions eligible for the advanced degree exemption for FY 2021 [62].
+If they continue to do so in following years, it should help to build a more accurate picture regarding the chances of winning the lottery.

 ## I've heard people try to increase their chances in the lottery by having multiple companies submit H-1B petitions for them.
 Federal regulations state that when the random selection procedure must be used, it is *petitions* that are sampled randomly [10].
 USCIS appears to acknowledge the possibility that having multiple petitions in the lottery can be used as a tactic to increase one's chances of winning, which is the reason why they adopted a policy [17] that if one employer submits multiple petitions for the same alien, all such petitions will be denied [19].
 This is the case even if the multiple petitions are for different roles [18].